Crowe-Brian-J/u2_project_dumber/README.md

   - Posts
   - Replies
 - Use OAuth Authentication (GoogleAPI)
-  - Seems similar to what we did for OAuth in Lesson 5/25
 - Implement Basic Authorization
   - Only user can post from own account
   - Only original user can delete own post
 - Have CRD Data Operations
-  - Can't edit/update Twitter - Can't do it for dumber
+  - Can't edit/update Twitter - Can't do it for dummer
   - Create Post
+  - Read All Users Posts
   - Read User Posts
-  - Read All Followed Users Posts
+  - Post Reply to User Post
   - Delete Post
+  - Delete Reply
 - Be Styled
   - Materialize
   - Custom CSS When Necessary
 - Deployed on Heroku

+---

+## **_Credits_**

+- Materialize
+- Heroku
+- Me
+- Our Wonderful Instructors and TAs
+- Twitter for annoying me and not being the same as it was in 2009